 Alongside these candlesticks, traders often consider whether a coin is likely to break out or crash—that is, they’re about to observe a huge increase or decrease in price once the market passes a “resistance” or “support.”
 A resistance or support level is a key price that, once surpassed or fallen below, will trigger a cascade of new purchases or liquidations.
 An analyst might say something like, “If Bitcoin rises above its resistance price of $50,000, it will likely rise far higher.”
 It’s difficult to identify resistance or support levels in advance, but considering how leveraged a coin is, or working out when a lot of traders are about to be liquidated, could provide information about a coin’s resistance or support level.
 Options and futures markets can provide hints about these levels.

 To gauge the momentum of a coin’s price, some traders use statistical analysis to identify trends.
 One such tool is the Bollinger Band (named after analyst John Bollinger) to predict the future trend of the coin.
 These bands—really lines on a price chart—show what would happen if the price of a coin moved by two standard deviations away from the simple moving average of a coin.
 Traders believe that if a price is closer to the upper Bollinger Band, the coin is overbought (meaning that a dump could be incoming).
-If a coin’s price is closer to the lower band, the market could be oversold and investors might hope to snap it up soon, which could increase the price.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+If a coin’s price is closer to the lower band, the market could be oversold and investors might hope to snap it up soon, which could increase the price.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Other indicators that traders use to identify trends include average directional indices (ADX), which rates the strength of a price trend from one to a hundred, and relative strength indices (RSI), which quantify the magnitude of price movements.
 There are countless more methods to analyze charts.
 Elliott Wave analysis assumes that prices wax and wane in waves, while Fibonacci Levels aim to find resistance and support levels.